lab11/socitrack/software/carrier/README.md

 nRF BLE Code
 ============

-The software in this folder runs on the nRF51822 BLE chip.
-Look in the `/apps` folder for the software that runs on the different hardware platforms.
+The software in this folder runs on the nRF52840 BLE chip.
+Look in the `/apps` folder for the software that runs on the different hardware platforms:

+- `blink`: Simply blinks an LED to verify that the board is working correctly (useful in combination with timers and for power testing).
+- `node`: Standard application code for both initiators and responders; configures itself automatically for correct Glossy roles.
+- `testing`: Application to run seperate hardware tests for BLE, accelerometer, SD card, timers and other individual functionality.

 We leverage the `nrf5x-base` repository for some helper code and build files.
+Make sure that you check out the correct, active branch.

 Remote debugging
 ----------------